1936 Iraqi coup d'état: Background

+Coup

-Interference by Sidqi's opponents was neutralized by Sidqi.
-He sent a telegram to Taha al-Hashimi ordering him not to return.
-In an interview conducted by Majid Khadduri, the writer claims that Sidqi had disclosed Khodduri that the king had called the British Ambassador, Sir Archibald Clark Kerr, over to Zahur Palace for advice.
-The ambassador suggested that the king invite all ministers in the government for an emergency meeting.
-Of those in attendance were Yasin al-Hashimi, Nuri as-Sa’id, General Ja’far al-Askari and Rashid Ali, minister of interior.
-The king initially discounted any notion of a revolutionary movement; however, this proved incorrect as reports of bombing in Serai and the advancement of troops towards Baghdad reached the palace.
-With the exception of Nuri al-Sa’id, all those present in the palace agreed to comply with the demands of Bakr Sidqi and allow Hikmat Sulayman to step into power.
+Interference by his opponents was neutralised by Sidqi.
+He sent a telegram to Taha al-Hashimi that ordered him not to return.
+An interview conducted by the writer Majid Khadduri claimed that Sidqi had disclosed to Khodduri that Ghazi had called British Ambassador Sir Archibald Clark Kerr over to Zahur Palace for advice.
+Kerr suggested for Ghazi to invite all ministers in the government for an emergency meeting.
+Of those in attendance were Yasin al-Hashimi, Nuri al-Said, General Jaafar al-Askari and Interor Minister Rashid Ali al-Gaylani.
+Ghazi initially discounted any notion of a revolutionary movement, but that proved incorrect, as reports of bombing in Serai and the advancement of troops towards Baghdad reached the palace.

+With the exception of al-Said, all of those who were in the palace agreed to comply with Sidqi's demands and allow Hikmat Sulayman to take power.
 As a result, Yasin al-Hashimi resigned.
-According to Khodduri, Ambassador Kerr suggested that Hikmat be invited to the meeting.
-Coincidentally, Sulayman arrived at the palace to deliver the letter, written by Sidqi and Latif Nuri, to the king explaining the implications of the coup.
-The exact details of the negotiation are subject to speculation; some have suggested that King Ghazi was jealous of Nuri al-Said and on bad terms with Yasin al-Hashimi anyway, leading to the quick decision to surrender.
+According to Khodduri, Kerr suggested for Sulayman to be invited to the meeting.
+Coincidentally, Sulayman arrived at the palace to deliver the letter, written by Sidqi and Latif Nuri, to Ghazi that explained the implications of the coup.
+The exact details of the negotiation are subject to speculation; some have suggested that Ghazi was jealous of al-Said and on bad terms with Yasin al-Hashimi anyway, which led to the quick decision to surrender.